juanleston/Python-Web-Scraping/README.md

   ### 2.2 Install Scrapy:

   Scrapy is included as part of the Anaconda installation.
-However, if it has not been installed you can install using the Command Line/Terminal of your device by running the following code:
+However, if it has not been installed you can do so by running the following code in your device's Command Line/Terminal:

   > conda install -c conda-forge scrapy

 ## 3.Usage

-The steps below demonstrate in detail how to use the contents of the repository:
+The steps below demonstrate how to use the contents of the repository:

   ### 3.1 Create a new Scrapy Project: